tencentyun/intlcloud-documents/yehe_doc/计算和容器/云服务器/操作指南/安全/管理 SSH 密钥_intl_en.md

 ### Binding a key to instance
  1. Log in to the [CVM console](https://console.cloud.tencent.com/cvm/).
  2. Click **[SSH Key](https://console.cloud.tencent.com/cvm/sshkey)** on the left sidebar.
- 3. On the SSH key management page, select the target SSH key, and click **Bind with instances**.
+ 3. On the SSH key management page, select the target SSH key, and click **Bind an instance**.
 ![](https://main.qcloudimg.com/raw/7419df720863aa9463e0dcf478580bbd.png)
  4. In the pop-up window, select the target region and instances, and click **Bind**.